 Diversified techniques often referred to as an “evidence-based approach”, because diversified techniques do not hold any preconceived notions of care that is required, and is based solely on the findings of the chiropractor during an initial evaluation.

-Diversified techniques are more in tune with spinal manipulation, which interestingly is also performed by Osteopathic Doctors (DO) and Physical Therapists (PT).
-If a diversified technique is performed by a DO or PT, it is legally called a “spinal manipulation”.
+Diversified chiropractic techniques are more in tune with spinal manipulation, which interestingly is also performed by Osteopathic Doctors (DO) and Physical Therapists (PT).
+If this technique is performed by a DO or PT, it is legally called a “spinal manipulation”.
 If the same technique was performed by a Chiropractic Doctor (DC), it is referred to as a “spinal adjustment”.
 Although this is the same thing, depending on the medical certification different terms must be used.

 The Gonstead technique was created by Clarence Selmer Gonstead, who sought out a chiropractic education after suffering severe pain in the leg and foot that responded extremely well to chiropractic techniques.